 Unless you’ve gone through counseling for addiction before, you may have some questions about how the process works.
 Here are answers to common questions about addiction counseling and therapy to help you decide if recovery is right for you.

 How long will it take to go through counseling?

-There’s no specific length of time as every individual has such a unique situation.
+There’s no specific length of time as every individual counseling session has such a unique situation.
 Timing depends on what you’re addicted to, how long you’ve been using the drug, and personal details such as any mental health issues or a family history of addiction.
 Because you’ll still have cravings even after a medical detox program, it’s important to work with an experienced addiction counselor to help you cope with the challenges of recovery over the long term.

 How long does it take to detox?

 Before you can start counseling and are able to reach sobriety, you’ll go through a detox to flush the drug or alcohol from your body.
 Generally, medical detox takes from three to seven days.
 You can go through the detox process at our facility or at home.
 Through the use of telemedicine, in-home nursing services, and pharmacy delivery, we’ll ensure you’re able to safely go through medical detox whether or not you’re able to attend our inpatient or outpatient programs.